Marie Madeline and Her Son: Description

-In her hair at the top right she is carrying the Florentine Diamond.
+In her hair at the top right she is wearing the Florentine Diamond.

 Symbolism

 Age

 Sustermans was known for painting children accurately, so it is unlikely that the artist didn't know how to make Ferdinand look his age.
 Since this double portrait was delivered with a posthumous portrait of Ferdinand's father, Cosimo II, it is quite possible that this painting is meant to look to the past, just as the posthumous portrait of Cosimo II looked back to the time when he was alive.

 Crown

 By showing the Grand Duke's crown, Sustermans symbolically included Cosimo II in the portrait of his wife and son.
 Marie Madeline's right hand is next to the crown, while her left hand rests on her son's shoulder.
 Standing in between the two, Marie Madeline may be suggesting that she is the link between Ferdinand and the rule of Tuscany.
 By the time the portrait was completed, Marie Madeline was co-regent of the Grand Duchy, along with her mother-in-law Christina of Lorraine.
 The co-regency continued until Ferdinand II reached the age of 17.